spscatena/1-DOM-scripting/readme.md

 We need to dynamically generate the nav from items in the array.

-Edit the HTML to remove our placeholder navigation links:
+Edit the HTML to remove the navigation links:

 ```html
 <nav id="main-menu" class="main-menu" aria-label="Main menu">